 Resident notified: In Progress

-Work completed
+Work completed in the real world

 Job(s) completed in Urbanise